What Is Crypto Contract Trading?

 Crypto contract trading lets you speculate on the price of cryptocurrencies like Bitcoin and Ethereum without owning the underlying coins, which increases exposure and speeds up losses if you misjudge the move.
 Instead of buying tokens directly, the contract adds synthetic exposure, also called leverage.
 If the market moves against your position, losses snowball fast.

 The real surprise?
-Crypto contract markets change how exposure works, they don’t increase opportunity.
+Crypto contract markets change how exposure works.
+They don’t increase opportunity.
 They increase consequences.

 Key takeaways